gofractally/Eden/doc/clsdk/src/cltester/starting/gdb.md

-# Debugging using gdb command line
+# cltester: Debugging using gdb command line

 You should have the following project tree: